Questions to ask When Choosing an IVF Clinic for Surrogacy

 - What is your success rate for this procedure?

 - What if it doesn’t work the first time?
-What are our options and costs for subsequent attempts?
+What are my options and costs for subsequent attempts?

-- What medical tests will I need to have done prior to giving a sperm sample?
+- What medical tests will I need to have done prior to providing a semen sample?

-- How can we assure the health and well-being of both our gestational carrier and our egg donor throughout this process?
+- How can I assure the health and well-being of our gestational carrier and egg donor throughout this process?

 - Are you registered with the Food and Drug Administration as a Human Cell and Tissue Establishment?